5 Performing Arts Careers Worth Considering

 Many people associate acting with TV and film productions.
 It is true that the motion picture and video industries offer the most jobs to actors, but performing arts companies are the second-highest employers of actors across the nation.
 So whether you want to become a Shakespearean stage actor, a Broadway star, or the top talent at your local theater, a performing art school can help you get there.

-- States with the highest levels of employment—California, New York, Georgia, Louisiana, and Missouri
+- States with the highest levels of employment—California, New York, Illinois, Georgia, and Texas

 2. Dancer or Choreographer